eXascaleInfolab/bench-vldb20/README.md

 #### List of dependencies

-- Ubuntu 14 and higher (or Ubuntu derivatives like Xubuntu)
+- Ubuntu 14 and higher (or Ubuntu derivatives like Xubuntu, preferably 16 or higher)

 or
 - Supported version of macOS (10.11+)